 - You can also create your plant room with abundant sunlight and lock it to avoid cat access.

-- Cats dislike citrus and peppermint oil, so you can use them to guard your calathea plants.
+- Cats dislike citrus and peppermint oil, so you can use them to guard your Calathea plants.

-- Coffee grounds provide excellent nutrients for your plant, and their aroma is also not pleasing for cats.
+- Coffee grounds provide excellent nutrients for your plant, and their aroma is not pleasing for cats.

-You can follow my instructions while bringing a calathea home to become an excellent plant and fur parent.
+You can follow my instructions while bringing a Calathea home to become an excellent plant and fur parent.